 - Refinance at the Right Time.
 As with federal student loans, the interest rates for private loans are tied to the state of the economy.
 During times of economic recession, interest rates will often decrease in an effort to promote spending.
 This can be especially important if you’re thinking about a variable rate loan, which we’ll talk about next.

 Variable vs Fixed Rate Refinancing

-One of the most important dilemmas that you will face in refinancing is whether to use a variable or a fixed rate loan.
-If you have taken out a federal student loan, then you’re already familiar with fixed rate loans.
-In a fixed rate loan your interest rate is locked in at a particular percentage, which was decided when you borrowed the money, and it stays there unless you refinance for a lower rate.
+One of the most important dilemmas that you will face in refinancing is whether to apply for a variable or a fixed rate loan.
+If you have taken out a federal student loan, then you’re already familiar with fixed-rate loans.
+With a fixed-rate loan, your interest rate is locked in at a particular percentage when you borrow the money.
+It remains the same over time unless you refinance for a lower rate.

 By contrast, the interest rate in a variable rate loan can change over the term of your repayment period.
 This usually tracks economic conditions over time.
 Variable rate loans often start at lower rates than their fixed-rate counterparts, but those rates can increase later on.
 This can work well if you plan on paying off your debt very quickly (before interest rates can increase).